Sangamo Therapeutics Inc. (SGMO) Shares Decline Despite Market Challenges

 SGMO’s Market Performance

-SGMO’s stock has seen a 0.77% increase for the week, with a -19.88% drop in the past month and a -55.89% fall in the past quarter.
-The volatility ratio for the week is 8.50%, and the volatility levels for the past 30 days are at 7.84% for Sangamo Therapeutics Inc. The simple moving average for the last 20 days is -8.26% for SGMO’s stock, with a simple moving average of -62.73% for the last 200 days.
+SGMO’s stock has seen a -0.77% decrease for the week, with a -21.10% drop in the past month and a -56.57% fall in the past quarter.
+The volatility ratio for the week is 8.50%, and the volatility levels for the past 30 days are at 8.01% for Sangamo Therapeutics Inc. The simple moving average for the past 20 days is -9.66% for SGMO’s stock, with a -63.30% simple moving average for the past 200 days.

 Analysts’ Opinion of SGMO